 Hundreds of thousands of dogs and cats are using NuVet to support their immune system and provide optimal health.
 A strong immune system will protect them from environmental and food toxins such as back yard pesticides, hormones, germs from public places, and even toxic formaldehyde in furniture and carpeting.

 This is not just a vitamin.
 It’s an immune system builder with a precise balance of vitamins, minerals, omega fatty acids, amino acids and high-potency antioxidants.
 That’s why it works so well through all three stages of a dog’s life.
-For your convenience, you may order directly from the manufacturer by calling 800-474-7044 and using Order Code: 82883, or ordering online at You can also save an additional 15% and assure you never run out of NuVet by choosing the “AutoShip” option at check out.
+Prior to picking up your puppy you must order his/her Nuvet vitamins directly from the manufacturer by calling 800-474-7044 and using Order Code: 82883, or ordering online at www.nuvet.com/82883.
+You can also save an additional 15% and assure you never run out of NuVet by choosing the “AutoShip” option at check out.

 IMPORTANT NOTE: YOUR PUPPY MUST EAT JUST LIKE YOU!
 If your puppy is not eating take it to a vet immediately or call me for advice.
 Just think about it - if you didn't eat for many hours and/or days how would you feel - just think about a tiny puppy???
 Your puppy can die from not eating they can go into shock and die.
 If you decide not to feed what I recommend make sure you change the food gradually - do not change the food suddenly you will make your puppy sick.
 Also, if you decide not to feed your puppy what I recommend and feed a cheaper store brand food you can expect more vet bills.
 I believe in feeding a good quality food will give you a good healthy puppy.
 Look for a food that has a meat as the first ingredient - avoid food that has corn.
 Feeding cheap food will result in a sickly puppy - I have found this out first hand.
 Invest in a good quality food - just think about yourself - do you feed yourself well - why shouldn't you do the same for your puppy - he/she depends on you for their well-being - do what's right.